NGPU-Community/ngpu-cli/README.md

 Return:

-- address: The node address you applied for is used as the registered node
+- keystore.address: The node address you applied for is used as the registered node

 ##### 2. register node